 New approaches to depression

 You shouldn't have to manage depression on your own.
-In 2006, the Depression and Bipolar Support Alliance, a support group for depressed patients and their families, urged doctor offices to provide on-call case managers and mental health specialists who could talk to patients any time of day -- something that may be difficult to implement unless doctors are reimbursed for such services.
+The Depression and Bipolar Support Alliance, a support group for depressed patients and their families, has long urged doctor offices to provide on-call case managers and mental health specialists who could talk to patients any time of day -- something that may be difficult to implement unless doctors are reimbursed for such services.
 The Alliance also urged doctors to immediately refer patients to a therapist or counselor.

 If you're depressed, staying healthy may take extra effort.
 You should definitely take your medicine as prescribed and keep all of your appointments with your doctor or mental health professional, even if you start feeling better.
+(However, be sure to report any unusual or unpleasant side effects.)
 During those appointments, be sure to get answers to any lingering questions or doubts about the treatments.
 According to Haynes, even small doubts can become a huge obstacle to treatment.

 Getting help for your depression is probably the best thing you can do for your health.
 Not only will your mood improve, but you'll discover new strength, energy, and motivation to take care of yourself.